 If you want a scheduling tool with unlimited posts, AI captions, real platform previews, Canva integration, and multi-brand workflows, PostPlanify is a strong modern alternative.

-PostPlanify starts at $29/month with flat monthly plans — no workspace limits or analytics add-on fees.
+PostPlanify starts at $79/month billed yearly ($99/month monthly) with flat plans — no workspace limits or analytics add-on fees.
 Here's how each plan breaks down:

-- Enterprise (custom pricing): Custom social accounts, unlimited team members, 1:1 onboarding call, private WhatsApp support
+- Enterprise (custom pricing, demo-only): Unlimited social accounts/workspaces/team members, unlimited AI images, 1:1 onboarding call, priority feature requests, private WhatsApp support

-All plans include a 7-day free trial.
-Where Planable charges extra for analytics and caps posts per workspace, PostPlanify includes analytics and unlimited posts starting from $49/mo — with approval workflows built in at $99/mo.
+All plans include a 7-day free trial backed by a 14-day money-back guarantee.
+Where Planable charges extra for analytics and caps posts per workspace, PostPlanify includes analytics and unlimited posts starting from $99/mo (or $79/mo billed yearly) — with approval workflows built in at $199/mo, and white-label PDF reports starting on Scale at $299/mo.

 Related Guides